boisgera/pandoc/mkdocs/cookbook.md

             return None
 ```

-This `find` helper finds the first elt in root that matches the pattern given
+This `find` helper returns the first elt that matches the specified condition,
-in the second argument and returns it, or returns `None` if the condition was
+or returns `None` if the condition was never met:
-never met:

 ``` pycon
 >>> find(HELLOWORLD_DOC, Meta)